IGS Executive Board

 ESAB Representative

 Hi, my name is Maggie Norberg.
 I am the ESAB Representative.
-I am a fourth year electrical and biomedical engineer, and I have been part of this enterprise for three semesters on the MTEC project.
+I am a fourth-year electrical and biomedical engineer, and I have been part of this enterprise for three semesters on the MTEC project.
 I work mostly with the electrical components of the team and programming.
-I am from Marquette, MI and enjoy hiking, spending time with friends and family, and rock hunting.
-I love being able to contribute with IGS and get experiences I would not have with any other enterprise!
+I am from Marquette, MI, and enjoy hiking, spending time with friends and family, and rock hunting.
+I love being able to contribute to IGS and get experiences I would not have with any other enterprise!

 Our leadership team is always here to connect and support you.
 Feel free to reach out with any questions or opportunities for collaboration—we look forward to hearing from you!